Many guests have thoroughly enjoyed a day aboard Alice Rose since her launch in April 2015

-Scheduled sailings are planned for Tuesdays and Fridays from April to the end of September and are priced at £95 per person.
-This includes a delicious picnic lunch seved onboard and return chauffeur transfers, departing the hotel at 10am and arriving back in time for Afternoon Tea.
+Scheduled sailings are planned for Mondays, Wednesday and Fridays from April to the end of September and are priced at £130.00 per person.
+This includes a delicious seafood lunch served onboard and return chauffeur transfers, departing the hotel at 10.00am and arriving back in time for Afternoon Tea.
 Scheduled sailings may be booked at reception before or after arrival, but are subject to availability, so advance booking is recommended.

 To see more on the Alice Rose experience, watch the video below or download a PDF presentation on her using the button below the video.

-Guests may also book Alice Rose for private charter on other days by appointment from £480 per day to include lunch, drinks and the Coxswain and Chief Steward.
+Guests may also book Alice Rose for private charter on other days by appointment from £800.00 per day.
+This includes a delicious seafood lunch served onboard, return chauffeur transfers, coxswain, and chief steward.
 These days are entirely bespoke and can accommodate your own preferred routes (subject to weather conditions) or special occasions happening within the Fal River area.

 There are sailings planned to watch popular maritime events such as the Fal River Festival in late May, Falmouth Classics Regatta in June, and Falmouth Week Regatta in early August.